ericdke/AppKit-Shenanigans/Open Recent.md

 }
 ```

-When reading a file (from an NSOpenPanel, or drag&drop), pass its URL to this subclass with `noteNewRecentDocumentURL`.
+When reading a file (from an NSOpenPanel, or drag&drop), pass its URL to the NSDocumentController subclass with `noteNewRecentDocumentURL`.

 ```swift
 extension ViewController: MenuDelegate {